 The total Heterotrophic fungi in each of the set-ups were enumerated using spread plate method.
-An aliquot (0.1ml) of the dilution of 10-2 dilution was aseptically transferred unto properly dried Sabouraud Dextrose Agar plates containing antibiotic (250 Tetracycline) to inhibit bacterial growth, in duplicate, spread evenly using bent glass rod and incubate at 35°C for 3 days, spores of fungal isolates that grew on the plate were counted and expresses as colony forming unit per milliliter using the below equation:
+An aliquot (0.1ml) of the dilution of 10-2 dilution was aseptically transferred unto properly dried Sabouraud Dextrose Agar plates containing antibiotic (250 Tetracycline) to inhibit bacterial growth, in duplicate, spread evenly using bent glass rod and incubate at 35°C for 3 days (This incubator temperature when using Sabouraud Dextrose Agar gives optimal clear growth in 3 days but ambient temperature of 28±0.2°C in South South Nigeria stays for 5 days for optimal growth).
+Fungal colonies that grew on the plate were counted and expressed as colony forming unit per milliliter using the below equation: